SACHSTech/careers-in-computer-science-Ajuaman/README.md

 **First Year Courses**

 - **CBER-701: Information Systems Security**
-> A course about the protection of information systems against unauthorized access to or modification of information
+> A course about the protection of information systems against unauthorized access to or modification of information.
 - **CBER-702: Communication Networks**
-> The study of communication between servers
+> The study of communication between servers.
 - **CBER-704: Cryptography & Network Security**
-> A course about protecting information and communications through the use of codes and cracking ciphers
+> A course about protecting information and communications through the use of codes and cracking ciphers.
 - **CBER-705: Web Security**
-> A tutorial course on keeping websites secure
+> A tutorial course on keeping websites secure.
 - **CBER-711: Software Security**
-> A course on keeping written software or scripts safe from malware or other bugs
+> A course on keeping written software or scripts safe from malware or other bugs.
 - **CBER-703: Cyber Forensics**
-> Cyber forensics is defined as the application of investigation and analysis techniques to gather and preserve evidence from a particular computing device
+> Cyber forensics is defined as the application of investigation and analysis techniques to gather and preserve evidence from a particular computing device.
 - **CBER-706: Mobile Network Security**
-> About protecting sensitive information stored on and transmitted by laptops,
+> About protecting sensitive information stored on and transmitted by laptops.
 - **CBER-707: Cloud Security**
-> The process of protecting cloud data
+> The process of protecting cloud data.
 - **CBER-721: Ethical Hacking and Defense**
-> A course aboutdetecting vulnerabilities in an application, system, or organization's infrastructure
+> A course aboutdetecting vulnerabilities in an application, system, or organization's infrastructure.

 **Additional Requirements**